Discover the logical database and its objects

 The object numbers from 0 to 49,999 are objects that are used by Microsoft and they're used in the worldwide versions.
 The number range from 100,000 to 999,999 contains the localized objects.
 These objects are typically designed for different countries and regions of the world.
 These area-specific objects are also created by Microsoft.

-This range is for each tenant/customer customization.
-A partner can develop an extension that is tailored to the individual tenant to fit their needs.
-The partner who develops this extension will do so by using a sandbox tenant or by obtaining a Docker image of the current Business Central release that matches the version of the tenant.
-After the development is complete, the extension can be deployed to the individual tenant.
+This range is for customizations, and for test purposes.
+For Business Central online, a partner can develop an extension tailored to the individual tenant to fit the needs.
+The partner develops the extension either by using a sandbox tenant or by obtaining a Docker image.
+Once the development is done, the extension can be deployed to the individual tenant.

-This range is the Registered Solution Program (RSP), which is reserved for developing partners that have an ISV solution.
-The partner can choose to use this range for developing extensions that can be used in Microsoft Dynamics NAV on-premises or in Dynamics 365 Business Central in the cloud.
-When used in Dynamics 365 Business Central, these extensions usually can be obtained as apps from AppSource.
+This object range is intended for the Registered Solution Program (RSP).
+The partner can choose to use this range for developing extensions that can be used in Business Central online or on-premises.
+When used in Business Central online, these extensions are obtained as apps from Appsource.

 Prefix and suffix